hi-robot-vla/hi-robot-vla.github.io/content.md

 <br>

-In this case, the low-level policy is trained to simply clean the table, putting all trash in the garbage and all dishes in the bin.
-Left to its own devices, the low-level policy would simply perform this task -- you've probably had the experience of doing something on "autopilot," where you find yourself performing a well-practiced task even as you forget what you were actually trying to do.
-But under the control of **Hi Robot**, the low-level policy can be adapted to follow this more intricate prompt, following the user's command as **Hi Robot** reasons through the modified commands that it should provide to the low-level policy.
+In this case, the low-level VLA is trained to simply clean the table, putting all trash in the garbage and all dishes in the bin.
+Left to its own devices, the low-level VLA would simply perform this task -- you've probably had the experience of doing something on "autopilot," where you find yourself performing a well-practiced task even as you forget what you were actually trying to do.
+But under the control of **Hi Robot**, the low-level VLA can be adapted to follow this more intricate prompt, following the user's command as **Hi Robot** reasons through the modified commands that it should provide to the low-level VLA.
 Since these commands are produced in natural language, we can inspect them and see how the robot "talks to itself" to perform the task.

 <br>